Advice from the Maternity Clinic - common questions answered

 Group B Streptococcal Disease.
 Infections in newborn babies are rare in Canada.
 If a severe bacterial infection does occur in a newborn, the most likely cause is Group B Streptococcus (GBS).

-Using Natural Health Products and Herbs in Pregnancy - what is safe for your baby?
+Natural Remedies in Pregnancy - what is safe for your baby?

 Most newly pregnant women or those planning a pregnancy want to do what’s right for their child.
 They often take a close look at their diets, and if smoking, try to stop.
 As well, they often make sure that none of the medications they take will harm their unborn child.
 Some women may think switching from a drug to a ‘natural’ health product or herb will be a better alternative.
 While some natural health products are safe to take in pregnancy, others can hurt an unborn child.
 Just because they are natural does not make them safe.